Winter Care Guide

 At Home

-• Rinseless wash in a heated garage
+• Rinseless wash in a heated garage reduces ice risk

-• Weekly glass and jambs
+• Weekly glass cleaning and quick jamb wipe downs

 Source: NAPA Auto Parts Blog

-• Salt stain extraction with heated detergent and controlled drying
+• Heated extraction and controlled drying

 Exterior Detail